drikusroor/benkyou/README.md

 You can visit the site at: <https://drikusroor.github.io/benkyou/>

+## Languages and modes

+Two languages are currently supported:

+- English
+- Dutch

+Aside from that, you can learn from Japanese to Language X or from Language X to Japanese.
+That gives us the following modes:

+- Japanese to English
+- English to Japanese
+- Japanese to Dutch
+- Dutch to Japanese

 ## Current list of words & sentences

 | Japanese (Romaji)                                                     | English                                                           | Dutch                                                                                  |